 Bad Side Effects – “Not to be Taken Lightly”

 After reading all sorts of customer feedback on HCG drops ingredients, it’s clear that plenty of dieters have experienced nasty side effects.
-One user said, “Horrible product made me very sick.
-Throwing up, hot flashes, greenish bowel movement, Don’t buy.”
+One user said, “Made me sick.
+Don’t buy.”

-According to another dieter who suffered HCG drops side effects, “I used this product for a few days, and it gave me severe heart palpitations.
-I will never use this again as I almost had to go to the ER three times.
-I am 30 years old and I thought I was having a heart attack.”
+According to another dieter who suffered HCG drops side effects, “I used this product for a few days, and it caused my heart rate to increase.
+I will never use this again.”

 Our research has proven that if a particular aspect of a supplement or program is really problematic (dangerous side effects, high price, lots of diet restrictions) the likelihood of weight-loss success for the long term is minimal.
 If HCG drops really do cause bad reactions in a lot of people, this could be a major issue.